Bababum95/Bababum95/README.md

 - Liking other users' photos
 - Other notable aspects of the project include:
 - Webpack was utilized for bundling and optimizing code for production
-- Cross-browser compatibility was ensured through Babel
+- Cross-browser compatibility was ensured through Babel -->
 - Check it out [here](https://github.com/Bababum95/react-mesto-auth).
-- It was developed as part of the Yandex.Practicum curriculum

 ---